 In today’s world, ignoring data privacy issues is like a sailor turning a blind eye to rising seas and a falling barometer.

-Breaching GDPR and other regulations, such as CCPA and HIPAA, comes with hefty fines.
-What’s more, the reputation damage can be an existential threat to your business and a career limiting blot on an IT manager’s resumé.
+Breaching GDPR and other regulations, such as CCPA and HIPAA, comes with hefty fines, the average cost of a data breach reached $4.45 million in 2024, while GDPR fines have exceeded €2.1 billion since enforcement began.
+What's more, the reputation damage can be an existential threat to your business and a career-limiting blot on an IT manager's resumé.

 But what exactly are the most challenging data privacy issues, and how do you solve them?